 Once you know that you are married to a narcissist, you have been given a number of warnings–a series of red flags that most of us ignore.
 There are so many signs that we override.
 We are being treated with disrespect, chronic lying, cruel control tactics, psychological ambushes, humiliations, torturous gaslighting, constant manipulations, psychological stalking.
 You name the nasty tactics and can attach most of them to the narcissistic personality.

 Awake now, you go into training mode.
 The basics are learning to take very good care of yourself.
 As I said in my last post—You Come First (Often for the first time in your life).
 Focus on nourishing yourself with good sleep, eating healthy foods that give you energy and health, exercise that works for you and is consistent, a type of quieting the body/mind, setting limits on your narcissistic spouse and others that break through your private psychological space.
 Talk to someone if you can who has been through this process before.
 Each divorce from a narcissist is different but when you speak with someone you trust, you don’t feel alone and this person has had a tough time and there is the empathy that helps you stand together.
+Try and find a divorce lawyer who fully understands what you are going through and is willing to stick by you during this tough process.
+If you find a QDRO attorney that you believe can help you, try to trust them and listen to what they legally advise.
 Find an excellent therapist if you think that you can use professional help—You deserve this—You are entitled.

 Pick a very tough attorney who is psychologically grounded, an excellent communicator and is skilled at understanding the real person behind the mask.
 He or she has to know family/divorce law hands down and be very confident of his/her legal acumen and performance in court.
 This is Your Advocate from beginning to end.
 This person takes your phone calls and doesn’t pawn your questions off on someone else.